Archive-42/march2022-archive/react/interview-questions-js.md

     You can perform browser support for server-sent events before using it as below,

     ```javascript
-    if (typeof EventSource !== 'undefined') {
+    if (typeof EventSource !== "undefined") {
       // Server-sent events supported.
 Let's have some code here!
     } else {
       // No server-sent events supported
     }
     ```